-Good SCM distribution requires a good supply chain governance system with good visibility so stakeholders, such as producers, supply chain partners, and consumers, can easily track it.
+Good SCM distribution requires a good supply chain governance system with good visibility so stakeholders, such a producers, supply chain partners, and consumers, can easily track it.
 The previous statement is supported by previous research by Gani et al. (2022), with a good level of visibility in accessing the supply chain process will influence the performance of cyber security levels, which are increasingly coordinated and can reduce the impact of hacking losses by irresponsible individuals or hackers and can improve performance in decision making and competitive advantage of a company.
 Company.
 Improved performance in this company can be assessed from a company's internal and external security management system, such as implementing preventive measures and handling if a cyber-attack occurs (Gani et al., 2022).

-This research aims to analyze the influence of governance mediated by Cyber Supply Chain (CSC) Visibility with Cyber Supply Chain (CSC) Performance in effective and efficient CSCRM practices for the SCM process especially if the firms have good governance.
+This research aims to analyze the influence of governance mediated by Cyber Supply Chain (CSC) Visibility with Cyber Supply Chain (CSC) Performance in effective and efficient CSCRM practices for the SCM process.
 This research will reveal the strength or weakness of the influence of CSC Visibility on CSC Performance in manufacturing companies that focus on manufacturing companies on Java in Indonesia through management practices by the executive manager, the one decision maker of implementation in the business world.
-This research on CSCRM argues that CSC Visibility influences CSC Performance.
-This study was researched to fill the research gap empirically in the research of Pandey et al. (2020), which does not directly show the influence of CSC Visibility on CSC Performance that affect of CSC Visibility on CSC Performance especially in Java Island.
-Specifically, it examines how having a structured, efficient, and effective Internal Supply Chain Management (ISCM) within the broader Supply Chain Management (SCM) framework can mitigate the impacts of cyber-attacks or operational disruptions.
-By establishing comprehensive and detailed Standard Operating Procedures (SOPs) and structured guidelines, the study seeks to provide a clear roadmap for companies to navigate and resolve operational challenges effectively.
+This research on SCRM argues that CSC Visibility influences CSC Performance.
+This study was researched to fill the research gap empirically in the research of Pandey et al. (2020), which does not directly show the influence of CSC Visibility on CSC Performance.

-Literature Review and Hypotheses
+Literature Review